-When something terrible happens, your stress level rises dramatically and you may as though you’ve boarded the ‘Mega Mind-Blowing Super Stress Coaster’.
+When something terrible happens, your stress level rises dramatically and you may feel as though you’ve boarded the ‘Mega Mind-Blowing Super Stress Coaster’.

 The Internet has no shortage of articles on stress, but a specific discussion about grief and stress certainly couldn’t hurt considering all the potential stressors associated with the death of a loved one.
-In this article we’ll address the experience of stress in grief and coping with stress.
+In this article, we’ll address the experience of stress in grief and coping with stress.

 Stress in Grief:

 It’s impossible to parse the stress experienced as a result of a loved one’s death out from normal everyday stress.
 For that reason, when conceptualizing stress in grief, it may be wise to accept that all your stress is now swirling around in one big stress cauldron – making stress soup – yum.
 That said, here are a few basic reasons why stress levels may increase dramatically after the death of a loved one.
 In the interest of time (and your attention span), we’re unable to write an exhaustive list.

 Change: Many people will find that after the death of their loved one they have to adjust to a life that looks nothing like it used to.
 Like one domino knocking down the next, the death of a loved one can cause secondary loss after secondary loss, which means an immense amount of change.